Fuji-Noobie-Ghost/snake-sdl2/README.md

 ## SNAKE GAME implemented with C++ and SDL2 library

-You need to have makefile support and g++ installed in your system
+You need to have makefile support (make) and g++ installed in your system

 * Install SDL2 by following instruction in the [SDL Github Repository](https://github.com/libsdl-org/SDL/blob/main/INSTALL.txt)
 * Create a directory "bin" in the project root